Flags

 --mount <src:dst> | Extra mount, repeatable | |

---exclude <glob> | Hide matching project paths from the container, repeatable | Apple container, without --readonly-project |
+--exclude <glob> | Hide matching project paths from the container, repeatable | Apple container, --no-project, without --readonly-project |

---copy-as <src:dst> | Mount a file at another project path inside the container, repeatable | Apple container, without --readonly-project |
+--copy-as <src:dst> | Mount a file at another project path inside the container, repeatable | Apple container, --no-project, without --readonly-project |

 --env <KEY=val> | Extra environment variable, repeatable | |